monte-monte/ch32v003fun/examples_v20x/spi_dma_chain/README.md

 - 2MHz GPIO mode works for all pins on both SPIs even when working at higher baudrate.
 - Processor couldn't keep up sending data in time at speeds > 18MHz.
 - Slave SPI needs a delay on Master side between pulling CS low and starting a transmission to be able to write data to DATAR register in time.
+- DATAR isn't cleared when bits are shifted out.
+The same data will be shifted on next byte transfer unless you clear it manually.
+- If you *clear* DATAR manually, but after transmission is done, ``0`` will be sent as a first byte on the next transmission.
 - I'm using HW CS pink on Slave side and toggling CS in software on Master side.
 This makes the most sense.
 - You can modify the code to use 16 bit transmission mode.
 This will work at the same speed with double data rate.
 But then you'd need to pack uint8_t to uint16_t and vice versa.
 - In this setup SPI works in Full Duplex mode.
 This means that it's transmitting and receiving at the same time synchronously.
 Pro is that it fast and *convenient*.
 Con is that it's *inconvenient* because if you want to receive something on Master from Slave you need to send something, all zeroes for example.
 And if you want to send something from Slave to Master, you need for Master to initiate the transmission first.
 There is a way to make signalling from Slave back to Master to trigger the transmission, but for now I think polling periodically is the best solution.